 When I retired in 2000, I pursued my interest in birding.
 As a member of TAS, I took birding classes, did some field trips, and attended bird festivals.
-When my husband and I traveled, I always found a bird guide to take with us.
 The TAS Nature Book Club, which started in 2014, has been a wonderful experience for me.
 The books have been challenging; the discussions interesting; the people inspiring.
-I tell friends it is a college class without the tests!

 Because of my participation in the Nature Book Club, I was encouraged to accept a nomination to the Tahoma Audubon Society Board.
-Serving on the board will be another way to learn about this organization, birding, and the people who make a difference in Pierce County.
-I know I have much to learn, and I appreciate the opportunity.
+Serving on the board is another way to learn about this organization, birding, and the people who make a difference in Pierce County.

 Executive Committee, Finance Committee